EquitXDev/EquitX-Documentation/EquitX Basics/Stability Pools & Liquidations.md

 There are several fees associated with participating in Stability Pools:

-1. A nominal ADA fee for initial deposits into a Stability Pool, redistributed as rewards to all pool contributors.
+1. A nominal XLM fee for initial deposits into a Stability Pool, redistributed as rewards to all pool contributors.

 2. A transaction fee (for deposits, withdrawals, or reward claims), also redistributed to contributors.